aedecano/ACORN_Reproducibility/README.md

 Step-by-Step Guide to Creating a Conda Environment:

 1. Install Miniconda or Anaconda:
-Follow the installation instructions from the official Conda documentation.
+Follow the installation instructions from the official Conda documentation: https://docs.conda.io/en/latest/

 2. Create a New Environment:
 ```